“Vaginal atrophy (also called atrophic vaginitis) is a condition

 May regular sexual activity help?

-In Vaginal Atrophy: Prevention of Vaginal Atrophy the JH explain:
+In Vaginal Atrophy: What You Can Do the JH explain:

-“Regular sexual activity (with or without a partner) may help prevent vaginal atrophy.
-Sexual activity improves blood flow to the vagina which helps keep vaginal tissues elastic and flexible.
-Sexually active women report fewer symptoms of vaginal atrophy compared to women who don’t have regular sex”.12
+• “Regular sexual activity (including masturbation) – to improve blood flow to your vagina, which can keep vaginal tissues elastic and flexible.
+Sexually active women report fewer symptoms of vaginal atrophy compared to women who don’t have regular sex”.17

 Health Care Provider